madret/DeviceCodeGenerator/README.md

 Quick steps to generate Microsoft device codes for testing purposes.

 #### Why ?
-You can test the Microsoft device code flow manually quick & dirty without the need of installing any powershell modules.
+You can test the Microsoft device code flow manually without the need of installing any powershell modules.

 ## 1. Generate a device code